nathogan/GitTutorial/Tutorial.md

 then you would be able to then push your commits using ```git push remotename main``` where remotename is the name of your remote repo.

+If you wanted to clone a repo (for example this repo), head back to the desktop using ```cd ..``` to move one level up and type ```git clone https://github.com/nathogan/GitTutorial```, which will make a new repo, however this time with a remote repository as well.
+This means that if you make a change to the markdown file that this tutorial is comprised of, you can add, commit, and finally push your changes.
+This is in fact how I am editing this document, every time I need to add something, like some of the code, I push the code to the online github repo, which is how you are able to see the most up-to-date version.